compbiocore/refchef/README.md

 ---

-RefChef is a reference management tool used to: (1) document the exact steps undertaken in the retrieval of genomic references; (2) maintain the associated metadata; (3) provide a mechanism for automatically reproducing retrieval and creation of an exact copy of genomic references.
+RefChef is a reference management tool used to (1) document the exact steps undertaken in the retrieval of genomic references, (2) maintain the associated metadata, (3) provide a mechanism for automatically reproducing retrieval and creation of an exact copy of genomic references.

 ### Installation